rackspace/rack/docs/services/servers.rst

     rack servers instance create --name <serverName> [optional flags] (echo serverName1 && echo serverName2) | rack servers instance create --stdin name [optional flags]

-In order for this command to work you must select an image using either the `--image-id` or `--image-name` flags with the id or name of the image you wish to use.
+In order for this command to work, you must select an image using either the `--image-id` or `--image-name` flags with the ID or name of the image you wish to use.
+Alternatively, you may provide the `--block-device` flag to boot an instance from a volume.
-You also need to select a flavor by using the `--flavor-id` or `--flavor-name` with the id or name of the flavor you wish to use.
+In either case, you need to select a flavor by using the `--flavor-id` or `--flavor-name` with the ID or name of the flavor you wish to use.

 **Response**